 This easily adjustable rope is suitable for any height.
 It is designed with enough weight to offer a feel for the rope potentially allowing for more control and less whip.
 The thin handles allow for a variety of grips to match the pace of the athlete.

 - Survival and Cross Jump Rope comes with 5” plastic handles.

 - The 10 foot long cable can be adjusted to suit your own height.
 If you wind up with excess rope, the manufacturer recommends snipping it off.

 - Each kit comes with extra hardware in case you need to make any adjustments to the handle.

 - Paired with a downloadable manual to help you work up from singles to double-unders and more.

 - Price-wise, this is available at a very reasonable rate.

 - A few reviewers noted that since the rope is essentially wire with a thin layer of plastic, it smarts quite a bit if you happen to catch yourself in the shin.

-Folks looking for a solidly built jump rope available at a reasonable price may want to check out Survival and Cross’s offering.
+Folks looking for a solidly built jump rope available at a reasonable price may want to check out this offering.
 Designed to work with beginners and advanced athletes alike, this 10 ft. long jump rope comes with a downloadable manual to help you get the most out of your workouts.

-- King Athletic’s jump rope is adjustable, reaching a maximum length of 9’4”.
+- Adjustable, reaching a maximum length of 9’4”.